 You may also block other types of macros based on the type (pre-2007 or post-2007) by using the appropriate Banned Category.

 This tab contains all filtering parameters relating to banned file verifications.
-You are able to either whitelist or blacklist entries relating to files attached to messages.
+You are able to either add to the "Allowed/Blocked attachment extensions" entries relating to files attached to messages.

-Adding a blacklist entry will put the message in the quarantine.
+Adding a "Blocked attachement extensions" list entry will put the message in the quarantine.
 Depending on the rest of the content filtering analysis, our filters may return a Delivery Status Notification (DSN).
 See the Related Articles for more information on DSNs.

-In the event of a discrepancy, the whitelists have precedence over the blacklists.
+In the event of a discrepancy, the "Allowed" lists have precedence over the "Blocked" lists.

 File Extension Format Examples

-Entries to this whitelist should only be the characters identifying the extension.
+Entries to those lists should only be the characters identifying the extension.
 There is no need to add "wildcard" characters (*) or to preface the extension with a period (.).